-Ex-Goldman Sachs Group Inc. (GS) director Rajat Gupta’s sentencing on securities fraud for leaking inside information to fund manager Raj Rajaratnam was reset for Oct.
+Ex-Goldman Sachs Group Inc. (GS:US) director Rajat Gupta’s sentencing on securities fraud for leaking inside information to fund manager Raj Rajaratnam was reset for Oct.
 17, a day earlier than previously set.

 U.S. District Judge Jed Rakoff, who presided over the trial, originally set Gupta’s sentencing for Oct.
 18. Rakoff, in an order made public today, said that date had been reset with “the consent of the parties.”